MyBitcoinFuture/.github/CONTRIBUTING.md

 ### 2. Make Your Changes

-- Follow the coding standards (see below)
+- Follow the coding standards below
-- Write tests for new functionality
+- Write tests for functionality
 - Update documentation as needed
 - Ensure all tests pass